 If you have questions about the history of El Sobrante or would like to donate an artifact or have photographs to share, please contact us at: firstname.lastname@example.org

 Use the same contact to order our El Sobrante book, authored by local historian Donald Bastin, and published in 2012.
 The price is $20 plus $2 for shipping.
 No tax.
-The book may also be purchased at our new museum site, set to open some time this summer (2019) or at our booth at the annual El Sobrante Stroll, always held the 3rd Sunday in September.
+The book may also be purchased at our new museum and history center site, set to open some time in 2020.
+We also have copies available at our booth at the annual El Sobrante Stroll, always held the 3rd Sunday in September.

 Book a Slide Show!